nukendrathota/Restaurant-Order-Analysis/README.md

 Objective 3: Analysis of Customer Behavior
 Key Questions:
 1. What were the least and most ordered items?
 What categories were they in?
+2. What were the total number of orders for each category?
-2. What were the top 5 orders that spent the most money?
+3. What were the top 5 orders that spent the most money?
-3. View the details of the highest spent order.
+4. View the details of the highest spent order.
 Which specific items were purchased?
-4. View the details of the top 5 highest spent orders.
+5. View the details of the top 5 highest spent orders.

 Objective 4: Revenue Analysis
 Key Questions: